apache/flink-training/README.md

 - a JDK for Java 8 or Java 11 (a JRE is not sufficient; other versions of Java are currently not supported)
 - Git
 - an IDE for Java (and/or Scala) development with Gradle support.
-  We recommend IntelliJ, but Eclipse or Visual Studio Code can also be used so long as you stick to Java.
-For Scala you will need to use IntelliJ (and its Scala plugin).
+  We recommend [IntelliJ](https://www.jetbrains.com/idea/), but [Eclipse](https://www.eclipse.org/downloads/) or [Visual Studio Code](https://code.visualstudio.com/) (with the [Java extension pack](https://code.visualstudio.com/docs/java/java-tutorial)) can also be used so long as you stick to Java.
+For Scala, you will need to use IntelliJ (and its [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala/)).

 > **:information_source: Note for Windows users:** The examples of shell commands provided in the training instructions are for UNIX systems.
 To make things easier, you may find it worthwhile to setup cygwin or WSL.
 For developing Flink jobs, Windows works reasonably well: you can run a Flink cluster on a single machine, submit jobs, run the webUI, and execute jobs in the IDE.